Eating at Egon is terrible expensive!

 If they still get you and ask for your support, don’t try to speak Norwegian.
 Or you can say that you're already a member

-Unless it's a emergency, it can be quite expensive to use the toilets there.
-They charge 10 NK and sometimes you have to pay in a machine that doesn't change.
+Unless it's a emergency, it can be quite expensive to use the public toilets in Oslo.
+The prize is 10 NK and sometimes you have to pay in a machine that doesn't change.
 So if you can wait...